-- Teaching Assistant (graduate student TA).
-By definition, TAs are graduate students.
-The TA Job is 20 hours per week: No TA should be expected to work more than 20 hours per week on average.
-Remember that the primary role of a graduate student is to conduct their PhD research, and they need to do so even when they are working as a TA. - Specialists: By definition, Specialists are not students.
+- Specialists: By definition, Specialists are not students.
 However, Specialists function as TAs.
 They must have been awarded at least one degree in a related area of expertise.
 A full-time job for a Specialist is 3 normal-sized courses.
 (A normal-sized course is one with 100 students or fewer that has 4 Discussion Sessions.)
 Every effort is made to assign a full-time Specialist a maximum of two different courses to teach.
 If you are teaching two sections of a course and you have a total of 300 students and 12 Discussion Sessions, a Specialist who handles both courses would be full time.
-Specialists are expected to work 40 hours per week. - UGTAs: Undergraduate TAs are usually juniors or seniors who have gotten an A in the course they are TA-ing.
+Specialists are expected to work 40 hours per week. - UGTAs: Undergraduate TAs are usually juniors or seniors who have earned an A in the course they are TA-ing.
 A typical undergraduate TA job is 10 hours per week, but this is flexible.
 Be aware that UT students can be employed by UT a total of 20 hours; this includes all of their jobs on campus.